Less than sixty days before our annual meeting a group of homeowners

 petition was submitted no longer exists.
 Even if the same directors are

-elected, it's a new board with new terms in office.
+elected, it is a new board with new terms in office.
 If the petitioners

-petition (and then explain why members should recall the board they just
+petition (and then explain to the membership why they should recall the board they just

-: To avoid these kinds of situations, associations should amend their election rules to put reasonable limits
+: To avoid wasted time and money, associations should amend their election rules to put reasonable limits

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter